X4/.X4/modules/fasd/README.md

 For completion to work, this module must be loaded **after** the *completion* module.

-The Prezto Fasd configuration differs from the default.
+The Zcontrol Fasd configuration differs from the default.
 The default aliases have been disabled.

 Aliases